Superfoods: Fact or Fiction

 4. EGGS

-Eggs are densely packed with protein, containing all nine essential amino acids.
+Eggs are densely packed with nutrients, like all animal-source proteins, containing all nine essential amino acids.
 This excellent source of protein is ranked with a protein quality score of 100 using the Protein Digestibility Corrected Amino Acid Score (PDCAAS) method.
-This makes eggs one of, if not, the best source of protein in the world.
-The egg yolk contains high amounts of vitamins A, D, E, and K. It also has a significant amounts of B vitamins.
-While the egg whites possess high amounts of B vitamins.
+Eggs get a perfect protein score because they contain all essential amino acids in ideal proportions and are almost completely digested and absorbed by the body.
+The egg yolk contains high amounts of vitamins A, D, E, and K. It also contains B vitamins.
+The only vitamins egg whites possess are the high amounts of B vitamins.
 According to a research article on the health benefits of eggs, “Eating two eggs per day covers 10% to 30% of the vitamin requirements for humans” (Rehault-Godbert, 2019).

 5. OATMEAL